Laconsyn/cs3500-spring24-spreadsheet-Laconsyn/README.md

 # Overview of the Spreadsheet functionality

-The Spreadsheet program is currently capable of evaluations and dependency graphs.
+The Spreadsheet program is currently capable of spreadsheet cell settings and value evaluations.
 Evaluator.Evaluate could calculate a string of expression using non-negative integers and variables.
 Dependency Graph is an object to compute cells in a formula in a correct order.
 Formula is an object representing a sequence of tokens and variables with specific grammar.